Rarity: Common mount with rare breed

 go out to hunt.
 In winter temperatures (below 10°C) geckos crawl

 underground for brumation.
-During that time they use fat
+During that time, they use fat

-reeserves stored in tail to survive.
+reserves stored in tail to survive.

-Geckos interact with eachother via scents, bodylanguage but also
+Geckos interact with each other via scents, body language but also

-squeeking, clicking and various strange
+squeaking, clicking and various strange

 calls.